 A little further away

 The beaches here range from golden sand to rocky with clear blue waters.
 Head down to the shores for some snorkeling or take a trip to the Blue Lagoon to explore some caves – any of the beaches here make for a great day-long boat trip.
-Diving is hugely popular in Malta too, with 50,000 people coming each year to dive.
-Alternatively lying in the sun is also pretty good.
+Diving is hugely popular in Malta too, with around 50,000 people coming each year to dive.

 Visitors will be greeted by centuries-old palaces that have been turned into boutiques in the heart of Morocco.
 Visiting here is certainly a break from the norm as Morocco has added a new genre to the world of travel – short enough away to still qualify as a long weekend break but also worth a more extensive stay.
 If you’re considering a holiday to Morocco for the first time, here are two destinations to look at: